 The Limmattal line makes it possible to travel quickly in densely populated areas and thus enables good connections to the S-Bahn at Zurich Altstetten, Schlieren, Dietikon and Killwangen-Spreitenbach train stations.
 The capacity of the main axis will be increased and include the municipalities of Schlieren, Urdorf, Dietikon and Spreitenbach.
 27 stops are planned along the 13.4 km stretch.

 The project is being financed by the Cantons of Aargau and Zurich.
 They are sharing the total costs of 755 million Swiss francs based on the territorial principle.
 The federal government is covering around one third of the project's total costs as part of its agglomeration policy.

 In November 2015 Zurich voters approved the cantonal contribution to the Limmattal line with 64.5 per cent voting "yes".
 The Grand Council of the Canton of Aargau had already approved the Aargau contribution in May 2015.
-The project is still undergoing planning approval in acordance with railway law.
-The construction work for the first stage between Zurich Altstetten and Schlieren is set to begin in summer 2017.
-This stage is to commence operation in 2019, and by 2022 trains should be running on the whole route to Killwangen-Spreitenbach in the Canton of Aargau.
+Construction work on the first stage between Zurich Altstetten and Schlieren began in summer 2017.
+Trams have been running on this route since September 2019.
+By 2022, the Limmattal line is scheduled to run all the way to Killwangen-Spreitenbach in the Canton of Aargau.

 The Limmattal line will be realised jointly by the Canton of Zurich and the Canton of Aargau.
 For planning and creating the infrastructure, they founded Limmattalbahn AG together in 2010.